MFarejowicz/mao-rules/README.md

 * Player plays a card when another player was about to - player must say "swish"
 * 3 (or more) face cards in a row are played - player must say "sea cucumber"
 * 6 - player must roll the dice, and that many people are skipped

+## Rules: Games starting 9/17
+* Player says 2 statements after playing a card -
+  * Player must say "black" if they played a red card
+  * Player must say "red" if they played a black card
+* Red, then black, then red card played - Player must dab and say "Pipa pipa pipa"
+* Jack, Queen, or King - next player must hit the previous card before playing theirs
+* 3 strictly increasing/decreasing cards played (with ace low):
+  * Player must say "music" with pitch getting higher if increasing
+  * Player must say "music" with pitch getting lower if decreasing
+* Player switches suit to diamonds - player must say "oof", next player must say "ouch", and next player must say "owie"
+* 6 then 6, 6 then 9, 9 then 6, or 9 then 9 played - player must say "nice"
+* Ace, 4, 9 - player must say "circle"
+* Card with value 1 above previous played (with loops) - player must say "upvote"
+* 3 - Player must name a card value (defined as calling a "cockblock")
+  * Next player may not play the named card
+  * If they do, they are penalized with the rule call: "cockblocked"
+* 10 - Must be played either to left or right instead of on the pile
+  * If the 10 is red, must be played to player next in opposite of current order.
+Playing this also reverses the order.
+  * If the 10 is black, must be played to player next in current order.

+## Rules: Games starting ???